 What would it be like to have asthma but no access to effective medication?

-We believe in transparency and accountability.
 We provide regular updates on how your donations are being used to make a difference.
+Our projects are costed and reliable over the long term.

 In the West we take effective asthma medication for granted.
 But in low-income countries asthma often goes uncontrolled.